 Rob Zombie says the Allman Brothers are his favourite band

-ORIGINALLY POSTED ON STRAIGHT.COM, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 3, 2006 By Steve Newton Five years ago I covered the local shoot of Halloween: Resurrection for British horror mag Shivers.
-I spent several hours on set, and it was lotsa fun--especially when veteran makeup-FX artist Gary Tunnicliffe showed me how he could make giant animatronic rats squirm around in … Continue reading Rob Zombie says the Allman Brothers are his favourite band
+I spent several hours on set, and it was lotsa fun--especially when veteran makeup-FX artist Gary Tunnicliffe showed me how he could make giant animatronic rats squirm around in their … Continue reading Rob Zombie says the Allman Brothers are his favourite band